josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 And exposed input layers require protection.

-Already-Targeted Population Controls
+### Already-Targeted Population Controls

 Where a person or community may already be viewed as hostile by a foreign government or regime-aligned network, the Home Office should require:

-* hostile-state narrative-risk assessment;
+- hostile-state narrative-risk assessment,
-* diaspora-safety assessment;
+- diaspora-safety assessment,
-* assessment of risks to family abroad;
+- assessment of risks to family abroad,
-* assessment of proxy-community pressure;
+- assessment of proxy-community pressure,
-* review of whether UK state attention increases target value;
+- review of whether UK state attention increases target value,
-* review of whether the person is already subject to smear, surveillance, harassment, or intimidation;
+- review of whether the person is already subject to smear, surveillance, harassment, or intimidation,
-* extra minimisation of identifiable data;
+- extra minimisation of identifiable data,
-* extra caution before treating distress as sentiment;
+- extra caution before treating distress as sentiment,
-* active distinction between regime-generated pressure and genuine public mood;
+- active distinction between regime-generated pressure and genuine public mood,
-* practical routes to reduce exposure.
+- practical routes to reduce exposure.

 The core question is:

-Are we increasing the value of a person who is already a target?
+> Are we increasing the value of a person who is already a target?

 If yes, the system must stop or protect.

 No middle nonsense.

-DPIA, Equality, And Human-Rights Review
+### DPIA, Equality, And Human-Rights Review

 High-risk sentiment processing should require:

-* a Data Protection Impact Assessment,
+- a Data Protection Impact Assessment,
-* equality impact assessment,
+- equality impact assessment,
-* human-rights assessment,
+- human-rights assessment,
-* Article 4 / forced-labour risk check,
+- Article 4 / forced-labour risk check,
-* Article 8 privacy assessment,
+- Article 8 privacy assessment,
-* Article 9 / special-category data review,
+- Article 9 / special-category data review,
-* independent audit,
+- independent audit,
-* clear deletion rules,
+- clear deletion rules,
-* named senior accountability.
+- named senior accountability.

 If the answer is “that would slow us down,” the reply is:

-Good.
+> Good.
 That is what brakes are for.

-Human Contestability
+### Human Contestability

 Where sentiment or behavioural profiling materially affects an identifiable person, there should be a route to:

-* know the profile exists where lawful,
+- know the profile exists where lawful,
-* challenge inaccurate assumptions,
+- challenge inaccurate assumptions,
-* correct data,
+- correct data,
-* complain,
+- complain,
-* request review,
+- request review,
-* obtain an explanation,
+- obtain an explanation,
-* trigger safeguarding rather than suspicion where distress is evident.
+- trigger safeguarding rather than suspicion where distress is evident.

 National security may justify some limits.

 It does not justify a magical black box where distress goes in and state pressure comes out.

-⸻
+---

-🧯 Practical Test For Home Office Reviewers
+## 🧯 Practical Test For Home Office Reviewers

 A reviewer should ask: